 Overall, MNRCP aims to restore and protect resources that best match the natural characteristics and values that were impacted through recently permitted projects in each MNRCP Region.
 Priority is also given to projects that benefit habitat areas identified as priorities for land conservation or habitat preservation through statewide, regional or municipal planning processes.
 While no matching funds are required for MNRCP grants, financial leverage and other signs of project readiness and project sponsor capacity are considered as part of proposal review.

 For a step-by-step guide to the application process please follow this link.

-For examples of MNRCP-funded projects where environmental consultants played an important role, please follow these links:
+Examples of MNRCP-funded projects where environmental consultants played an important role:

 - Clark Island Wetlands Restoration, Saint George

 - Montsweag Brook Restoration, Wiscasset & Woolwich